Order parameter fluctuations in the holographic superconductor: The holographic superconductor

 The fixed value of $n(0)/\mu^3$ is reminiscent of an ultracold fermion gas near a Feshbach resonance \cite{Tiesinga}.
 In such an ultracold gas, there are two independent length scales at zero temperature.
 One of these is the \textit{s}-wave scattering length $a$, which controls the strength of the interaction between the fermions within a Cooper pair.
 The other length scale is the inverse Fermi wavelength $k_F^{-1}$, which at zero temperature is related to the number density by $n=k_F^3/(3\pi^2)$ for a single fermion species with two spin components.
 All dimensionless thermodynamic quantities can then be expressed as a function of the dimensionless quantity $1/k_Fa$.
 In the weakly coupled BCS limit there are small attractive interactions, so that $1/k_Fa$ becomes very negative, whereas in the BEC limit $1/k_Fa$ is positive and the Cooper pairs form two-body bound states.
 In the strongly coupled regime $1/k_F|a|<1$ there is a smooth crossover between the BEC and BCS regime, which is appropriately called the BEC-BCS crossover.
 In the unitarity limit, $1/k_Fa=0$ as $a$ diverges, such that the thermodynamics can only depend on $k_F$.
 Similar to the situation in our dual field theory, dimensionless quantities like $\mu/\epsilon_F\equiv 1+\beta$, with $\epsilon_F$ the Fermi energy, then become universal constants.
 This is one of the claims of the so-called universality hypothesis \cite{Ho}.

 The function $\beta(k_F a)$, not to be confused with the parameter $\beta$ in the Ginzburg-Landau action in \eqqref{eq:LGaction}, can be determined from experiments.
 For an ideal gas at zero temperature one has $\mu=\epsilon_F$, so that $\beta=0$.
 In the weakly coupled BCS limit one has small attractive interactions, so that $\beta$ becomes a small negative number.
 For an ultracold Fermi gas at unitarity, the variational BCS wave function yields that $\beta=-0.4$ \cite{UQF}, whereas Monte-Carlo simulations show that $\beta\approx -0.6$ \cite{QMC1} and experiments have yielded $\beta=-0.7 \pm 0.1$ \cite{Bartenstein}.
 Naturally the strong coupling yields a deviation from the BCS theory result.
-In Figure \ref{fig:beta}, we have plotted the constant $\beta$ for the holographic superconductor.
-To obtain this figure, we assume that the bosonic order parameter comes from a pair of fermions\footnote{This means that $N$ corresponds to the number of \textit{fermionic} species in our theory.
-See Section 3.3 for further details on this.} with Fermi velocity $c$, such that $\epsilon_F=\hbar c k_F$.
+In Fig. \ref{fig:beta} , we have plotted the constant $\beta$ for the holographic superconductor.
+To obtain this figure, we assume that the bosonic order parameter comes from a pair of fermions \cite{fn4} with Fermi velocity $c$, such that $\epsilon_F=\hbar c k_F$.
 This is because $\epsilon_F$ is defined with respect to the reference system dual to AdS spacetime without hair, which yields a relativistic field theory where the Dirac cones are just given by $\omega=\pm c|\vec{k}|$.
 Moreover, we have fixed the number of species to $N=N_G$.
-For the values of $q$ and $m^2$ shown, we see that the result obtained in Figure \ref{fig:beta} has the right order of magnitude for a superfluid in the BEC-BCS crossover regime.
+For the values of $q$ and $m^2$ shown, we see that the result obtained in Fig. \ref{fig:beta} has the right order of magnitude for a superfluid in the BEC-BCS crossover regime.